Police shut down part of Main Street in Madawaska to deal with unspecified incident

 Officers canvassed Main Street, as the Madawaska Fire Department directed traffic to deter residents from driving between 5th Avenue and Legion Avenue.

-Madawaska Police Department and the Aroostook County Sheriff’s Office also were on scene.
+Madawaska Police Department and the Aroostook County Sheriff’s Office also were on the scene.

 Some local businesses within the blockade were under temporary lockdown to keep people off the street.